XxN0llxX/reflection/README.md

 this week in python we learned how to make strings and we had also learned on how to make a list and we learned on how to make the type of math and work it on python2

+---

+# End of 4th week
+## 9/29/17
+this week in computer programming we learned on how to make a website say things and how to use that to our advantages.